MCJack123/CraftOS-PC/docs/plugins.md

 To use a Lua library with CraftOS-PC, simply drop the DLL/dylib/so file into the `plugins` folder as listed above, and rename it so it starts with `lua_` (e.g. `lua_zlib.dll`).
 This will tell CraftOS-PC not to search for plugin metadata, and instead treats it like a standard library.
 Make sure to keep the rest of the file name the same, as this is what CraftOS-PC uses to determine the library's name.

 ## Writing plugins
 A plugin consists of three main functions: `plugin_init`, `luaopen`, and `plugin_deinit`. `plugin_init` is called on the main thread when CraftOS-PC starts up, before any computers are started.
-It receives a pointer to a `PluginFunctions` structure (see below), and the path to the library as a `path_t` reference.It returns a pointer to a `PluginInfo` structure with the plugin's information filled in.
+It receives a pointer to a `PluginFunctions` structure (see below), and the path to the library as a `path_t` reference.
+It returns a pointer to a `PluginInfo` structure with the plugin's information filled in.
 This pointer can either be a static reference, or a dynamically allocated pointer (make sure to deallocate it in `plugin_deinit`, though).

 The signature for `plugin_init` is:
 ```c++